 Modernize Your Own Mobile Office

 More than likely, many of your employees already have access to or familiarity with the Google suite of products, and many other shared software platforms are easily found.
 A VPN for business will have a cost associated with it but, considering that it is a vital step in preserving the cyber security of your company, it should be an acceptable expense at that.
 For VoIP, much like a business VPN, the value of the service is so essential to the function of a business, that the best options will certainly not be free.
-Many companies prohibit sample cases of their platform prior to use, but VirtualPBX allows for up to two weeks or 300 minutes for your entire team to sample Dash, the award-winning VoIP for business.
-Sign up now for the free trial of Dash, and see what saving money on your business phone system looks like.
+Many companies prohibit sample cases of their platform prior to use, but VirtualPBX will gladly lead you through a personalized Free Demo so you can see everything our phone plans offer.
 For more information on the best tips for working remotely, building a strong company culture across digital channels, or just the latest telecom and technology news, be sure to follow us on Twitter and like us on Facebook, too.